This post may contain affiliate links.

 A few grow bags might be a good idea for someone who plans to stay in the same place for several months, as they can be moved if needed and don't take up much space when not in use.
 I have also purchased cheap reusable shopping bags to use as planters.

-For RV owners who are very serious about growing their own food, a garden tower might be a good option.
-As an added bonus, it has a built-in system for composting food waste which provides direct nutrients to the plants.
+For RV owners who are very serious about growing their food, a garden tower might be a good option.
+As a bonus, it has a built-in system for composting food waste which provides direct nutrients to the plants.
 There's also a much cheaper version on Amazon, though it doesn't have all of the features of the Garden Tower.

 Here's one RV owner's mobile gardening idea:

 If the idea seems messy or if you're wondering if you would have to keep the door open all the time, maybe a shoe organizer herb garden could be hung on the outside of the RV and moved to the shower during transportation?

-Note: Many cheap shoe organizers are made with backing of that type of non-woven fabric reusable shopping bags are made from, which can break down over a summer of exposure to sunlight and water.
-Here's one made entirely of PVC plastic that might be more ideal for filling with wet soil if some drainage holes were poked in the bottom of each pocket.
+Note: Many cheap shoe organizers are made with non-woven fabric backing, which can break down over a summer of exposure to sunlight and water.
+Here's one made entirely of PVC plastic that might be ideal for filling with wet soil if some drainage holes were poked in the bottom of each pocket.